levpechersky/AnimationThrowdown/README.md

 ##### What is special about this tool?

 - works with _your_ deck: takes into account cards levels, combo mastery, duplicate cards - for both regular cards and combos.
-HP, Attack, Skills - everything will be exactly as you see in-game.
+Health, Attack, Skills - everything will be exactly as you see in-game.

 ##### Usage